Quickstart

 The response will include a fine-tuned model ID, which you will use to identify the model for inference.

-Fine-tuning can sometimes complete in minutes, but may take up to 24 hours based on load.
+Fine-tuning will usually complete in a few hours, but may take up to 24 hours based on load.
 The status of the job will change from ‘queued’ to ‘completed’ when finished.

 Step 3.
 Styling